All Episodes

 Well, let's go to the FBI director and let's go to his own words.

-Because he himself laid out the case for indicting Hillary for 13 solid minutes before he then said, never mind.
+And let's go to July 5th and let's go to what he said because he himself laid out the case for indicting Hillary for 13 solid minutes before he then said, never mind.

-Hillary Clinton used multiple servers.
+Now, everything you're about to hear, Hillary Clinton used multiple servers.

 Okay, you're not allowed to.

-You're not allowed to remove classified top secret special access intelligence from the State Department.
+You're not allowed to remove classified, top-secret, special access intelligence from the State Department.

 It's a crime.